2ral/Modelizer/README.md

 - `modelizer/tokenizer/`: this package contains the base implementation of the mapped-tokenization algorithm as well as subject-specific tokenizers
 - `modelizer/dataset.py`: this script contains the implementation of the dataset class used to load and preprocess, as well as additional utility functions to form and process vocabularies
 - `modelizer/learner.py`: the main script that implements the learning algorithm
+- `modelizer/llm.py`: this script contains the implementation of the LLM inference and fine-tuning using unsloth.ai framework
 - `modelizer/metrics.py`: this script contains the implementation of the metrics used to evaluate the models
 - `modelizer/optimizer.py`: this script provides the implementation hyperparameter optimization routine using the Optuna library
 - `modelizer/trainer.py`: an example implementation of initializing the model training or tuning